What Kind of Doctor Treats Sciatica?

 Diagnosing Sciatica

 If you suspect you may be suffering from sciatica, you’ll want to visit a medical provider for lasting relief.
-While symptoms may disappear over the course of a few days, this does not mean that the underlying condition has improved and you will likely experience symptoms again in the future.
+While symptoms may disappear over the course of a few days, this does not mean that the underlying condition has improved, and you will likely experience symptoms again in the future.

 Some people are comfortable starting with their primary care physician at the first sign of symptoms.
 A PCP will likely recognize the symptoms of sciatica from your description and may prescribe painkillers, rest, and some home remedies like ice and heat therapy.
 Some physicians will send you for diagnostic imaging like an MRI to rule out some conditions or better understand your pain.

-But many people will choose to visit a College Park chiropractor at the first sign of sciatic pain.
-A chiropractor will know enough about the spine to not only identify your sciatica, but also to begin understanding what could be the cause of your pain.
+However, many people will choose to visit a College Park chiropractor at the first sign of sciatic pain.
+A chiropractor will know enough about the spine to not only identify your sciatica but also to begin understanding what could be the cause of your pain.
 They may be able to perform a physical examination to identify any obvious issues with the spine or recommend the correct diagnostic imaging.
 Once your chiropractor understands the cause of your sciatica, they can begin developing an appropriate treatment plan.

 SHARE: